johnrizzo1/intuit/memory-bank/activeContext.md

 - Using relative imports in Python packages can be tricky; sometimes absolute imports or standalone scripts are more reliable.
 - Subprocess can be used to launch GUI applications from CLI commands, providing a clean separation between components.
 - Creating standalone scripts that don't rely on package imports can simplify deployment and testing.
+- Sometimes it's better to simplify functionality rather than trying to integrate too many features at once, especially when dealing with complex systems like GUI and voice interfaces.
+- When facing stability issues with multi-threaded applications, simplifying the architecture can lead to more reliable behavior.
+- Keeping CLI commands focused on a single responsibility makes them more maintainable and less prone to errors.